BlockScope/terms-conditions/README.md

 converted this online to markdown using [puppy paste](https://puppypaste.com/).

+## Viewing and Editing

+I recommend VsCode and its LaTeX Workshop plugin or LaTeX tools such as TeXworks.

 ## Reusing these Terms for your FOSS business

 > I just want to make explicit the fact that these terms and conditions are